 This can be a bit intimidating for owners who’ve never worked with a groomer before, and many begin wondering how much the groomer’s services will set them back.

 Grooming prices can vary quite a bit based on a number of factors, but we’ll try to give you an idea of what to expect and explain some of the factors that will go into determining your grooming bill.

 A variety of factors will determine your grooming expenditures, but generally speaking, you’ll spend between $40 and $100 to get most dogs completely groomed.
 This will typically include the following services:

 Anal gland expression

-Some groomers also perform other services during routine grooming sessions, such as brushing your dog’s teeth or spraying her down with some scented perfume.
+Some groomers also perform other services during routine grooming sessions, such as brushing your dog’s teeth, removing tear stains, or spraying her down with some scented perfume.
 You’ll just have to inquire with your groomer to find out exactly what services are included.

 However, you don’t always need a full grooming; sometimes you just need a few assorted services.
 Some of the most common services and their price ranges include:

 To get your dog lathered, rinsed and dried, it will usually cost you about $30 to $80.
 However, if you bring in a mud-coated mutt, you should expect to pay a bit more.